danielepiccone/ditherjs/readme.md

 var ditherjs = new DitherJS([,options]);

-// get a buffer that can
-var buffer = fs.readFileSync('./myBeautifulFile.jpg|gif|png');
+// Get a buffer that can be loaded into a canvas var buffer = fs.readFileSync('./myBeautifulFile.jpg|gif|png');

 ditherjs.dither(buffer,[,options]);